ddterm/gnome-shell-extension-ddterm/docs/Install.md

 You can also install the extension from a `.zip` package.

+> [!CAUTION]
+> If you download and install the package from GitHub, or build it from source,
+> the extension won't be updated automatically when a new version is released.
+> In particular, `metadata.json` won't contain the `version` key, so it will be
+> ignored by GNOME Shell's automatic extension updater.

 ### 1. Obtain the package

 You can either download an already-built package, or build it from the source